 2. Another helpful cognitive technique is imagery distraction.
 During the day, review color pictures of neutral concrete objects to imagine, such as a candle, a light bulb, an hour glass, a kite, a stairway, and a palm tree on a beach.
 Practice visualizing them a couple of minutes each.
 Then, when you wish to go to sleep or return to sleep, imagine one of the objects for several minutes at a time.

 3. Some people find these techniques too boring to distract them from their pressing concerns.
 Serial diverse imagining is a new, more engaging form of imagery distraction.
 It is meant to put your brain in a drowsy, dream-like state similar to sleep onset where one’s mind drifts from one topic or image to another.
 In bed, imagine an object, place or scene for 5 to 10 seconds, and then switch to a different one.
-Deliberate mind wandering without an algorithm is tricky, so a fellow researcher and I created a “do it yourself” app, mySleepButton, that reads you diverse things to imagine.
+Deliberate mind wandering without an algorithm is tricky, so a fellow researcher and I created an app, mySleepButton, that reads you diverse things to imagine.

 In sum, combining general sleep hygiene with meditation and cognitive strategies is probably the most reasonable approach to good sleep.
 Bedtime is not a good time to be processing concerns, and directly suppressing thoughts or striving to sleep isn’t helpful.
 Mindfulness training (especially when also practiced during the day) can help you accept your problems, emotions, thoughts and wakefulness.
 And cognitive/ imagery techniques like those described above can help you replace stressful thoughts.